How can we help you?

 Every dental insurance plan is different, so it’s hard to say for sure what will and won’t be covered.
 Most insurance plans do cover some portion of dentures, however.
 To determine whether dentures are covered under your insurance, the best thing to do is call your insurance company and ask.
 If you need help with this, please let us know, and we will be happy to assist you.
 We want to help you make the most of your dental benefits!

-Insurance Coverage for Dentures in Bridgeton
+Insurance Coverage for Dentures in Bridgeton, MO

 It’s important to understand that dental insurance coverage doesn’t work exactly the same as medical coverage.
 Even if dentures are listed by your insurance plan as a covered benefit, you may still be responsible for a portion of the cost – even after your regular copay.
 We will always be upfront with you about your costs, and we can work with you to determine the best way to fit dentures into your budget.
 Communicate with us about your needs, and we will do our best to meet these so that you can get the dental care you need without straining your finances.

-Dentures have come a long way.
+Today's full and partial dentures have come a long way.
 Perhaps you remember your grandparents’ dentures from when you were a child – vivid pink “gums” with unnaturally white and even teeth.
 There was no question that these were “fake” teeth.

 A great deal of craftsmanship goes into the making of today’s dentures.
 The plastic portion that fits over your gums and holds the teeth in place is now naturally colored and translucent for a realistic appearance, and the teeth are now designed and placed individually to allow for the variation that occurs in nature.